-During the Early Dynastic Period, the falcon of Horus was in fact part of the name of the king (Aha was known as Horus-Aha, “Horus who fights” or “fighting hawk”), but it soon became symbolic of Kingships in itself.
-Until the early Old Kingdom, it was the king´s official name.
-After this time the nomen and prenomen became more popular for official texts.
-However, the title was still used and by the New Kingdom elaborate designs showed Horus is wearing the double crown and is accompanied by the sun and a uraeus.
+During the Early Dynastic Period, the falcon of Horus was part of the name of the king (Aha was known as Horus-Aha, “Horus who fights” or “fighting hawk”), but it soon became symbolic of kingship in itself.
+Until the early Old Kingdom, it was the king’s official name.
+After this time, the nomen and prenomen became more popular for official texts.
+However, the title was still used, and by the New Kingdom, elaborate designs showed Horus is wearing the double crown and is accompanied by the sun and a uraeus.

-The nomen or birth name was included in the royal titles from the fourth dynasty to indicate the divine nature of the Pharaoh.
-His name was inscribed within a cartouche, introduced by the epithet “son of Re” It is almost the equivalent of our family name, resulting in dynasties of Pharaohs with the same nomen (for example Intef I, Intef II and Intef III; Montuhotep I, Montuhotep II Montuhotep III and Montuhotep IV in the eleventh dynasty; and Amenemhet and Thuthmosis in the eighteen dynasty).
+The nomen or birth name was included in the royal titles from the fourth dynasty to indicate the divine nature of the pharaoh.
+His name was inscribed within a cartouche, introduced by the epithet “son of Re”.
+It is almost the equivalent of our family name, resulting in dynasties of pharaohs with the same nomen (for example, Intef I, Intef II, and Intef III; Montuhotep I, Montuhotep II, Montuhotep III, and Montuhotep IV in the eleventh dynasty; and Amenemhet and Thuthmosis in the eighteenth dynasty).

 The Serekh and the Cartouche